Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Allowed dashes in list item names (whitespace and underscores were already allowed before).
 * Added new relationship properties for permission inheritance to control whether and how the source visibility should affect the target visibility in view and display pages (#1125).
 * The `editType` property of join relationships has been deprecated in favour of two new properties `sourceEditing` and `targetEditing`.
 Beside inline editing now also embedded editing is supported (but limited to single-valued sides for now) (#3).
+* Added new generator setting `generateTechnicalDocumentation` for creating stand-alone HTML files with technical documentation.

 ### Generator changes